Get urgent help in a mental health crisis

-Open all night, every night from 8pm–6am, The Sanctuary offers a place of safety and support for people in Wigan and Leigh who are experiencing a mental health crisis outside of usual office hours.
+Open all night, every night from 8pm–6am, The Sanctuary offers a place of safety and support for people in Wigan and Leigh who are experiencing a mental health crisis outside of usual working hours.

 Following a conversation with a trained member of staff, people will then either be offered telephone support or they will be invited to come to The Sanctuary for one-to-one support.
-The Sanctuary is run by charity Self Help Services
+The Sanctuary is run by charity Self Help Services.

 Visit A&E or call 999